 Anyway, as I answered my friend’s question, I felt God convict me by asking, “Are you being a positive example to others and doing the things this Scripture says?”

 After hearing God’s question, I felt like the wind had been knocked out of me.
 How many times have I read and quoted this verse, yet was I really living by it?
-I used to think I was, but over the last couple of weeks, I’ve realized that I’ve been slipping.
+I used to think I was, but I’ve realized that I’ve been slipping over the last couple of weeks.

-I am a firm believer in living what you preach, and as someone who is writing this blog for however many people reading this, I never want to be the kind of person who writes one thing and lives the complete opposite.
+I am a firm believer in living what you preach, and as someone who is writing this blog for however many people, I never want to be the kind of person who writes one thing and lives the complete opposite.

-Reaching the point of exhaustion, hearing God tell me that He wants me to spend more time listening to Him, and realizing that my attitude is not living up to my favorite Bible verse, all taught me that I have a lot of work to do!
-As a stubborn perfectionist, this is not going to be an easy task, almost like teaching an old dog new tricks, but I’m up for the challenge.
-I love looking back and seeing how God is molding me (I’m in the Hands of the Potter – great song!), it’s encouraging to know that He hasn’t given up on me.
+Reaching the point of exhaustion, hearing God tell me that He wants me to spend more time listening to Him, and realizing that my attitude is not living up to my favorite Bible verse all taught me that I have a lot of work to do!
+As a stubborn perfectionist, this will not be an easy task, almost like teaching an old dog new tricks, but I’m up for the challenge.
+I love looking back and seeing how God is molding me (I’m in the Hands of the Potter – great song!); it’s encouraging to know that He hasn’t given up on me.